fh17488/ImageWorkFlow/README.md

 # Objective

-Build a state machine that is triggered when an image is uploaded to an S3 bucket.
-In response it should invoke two Lambda functions in parallel.
+Build a state machine using AWS Step Functions that is triggered when an image is uploaded to an S3 bucket.
+In response the state machine should invoke two Lambda functions in parallel.
 These functions should be written in C#.
 The first Lambda function identifies objects in the image using the AWS Rekognition service and creates a record in a DynamoDB table with the name and the confidence of each identified object.
 The second Lambda function generates a thumbnail and uploads it to another S3 bucket.

 # Components